KulkarniKrishna2/KulkarniKrishna2/docker-readme.md

 - Run the conflux-web Docker Container with conflux-platform

   *Prerequisite*
-  - Build conflux-platform image from the platform repo refer conflux-plaform/fineract-provider/docker.readme.md
+  - To build conflux-platform Docker image, Move into the fineract-provider directory and execute :
+    ```bash
+     sh ./docker-build.sh
+     ```
+  - Configure Database
-  - Modify the db  to have redishost poining to **redis**
+    - Modify the tenants db to have redishost pointing to **redis**
-  - Modify the db  to have cassandra poining to **cassandra**
+    - Modify the tenants db to have cassandra pointing to **cassandra**
-  - Modify **.env** variables accordingly for the db details and secretKeyInfo
+    - Modify the tenants db to have each tenant pointing to respective **tenant-db**
+    - If you are running Finflux Docker Container locally then, use **host.docker.internal** as host instead of localhost or 127.0.0.1.
+  - To read detailed documentation of conflux-platform Docker deployment [click-here](https://github.com/confluxtoo/conflux-platform/blob/develop/fineract-provider/docker-readme.md)
-  - Configure the environment file
+  - Configure the environment(**.env**) file
-    - Modify db and secretkey variables in **.env** file.
+    - Modify db details to point the required tenants db.
     - TIP: If you are using locally installed mysql, use **host.docker.internal**  host instead of localhost or 127.0.0.1.
+    - If you are running Finflux Docker Container locally then set **encryptedDataUsingKeyStore** to false.
     - To verify check

       ```bash
         docker-compose -f ./docker-compose-backend.yml config
       ```

    - Run the container

   ```bash
     docker-compose -f ./docker-compose-backend.yml up